Back to Blog

 • Examples include Google Authenticator, Microsoft Authenticator, and Authy.

-• These apps generate time-based one-time passcodes (TOTPs) that refresh every 30 seconds.
+• These apps generate time-based one-time passcodes (TOTPs).
+The codes refresh every 30 seconds.

-• During login, you simply open the app, retrieve the current code, and enter it on the website or service.
+• During login, you simply open the app.
+Then retrieve the current code.
+Finally, enter it on the website or service.

 2. SMS Text Message